Image

 Emission Reduction Programme

-ECA Amendment Item 1.4 - July 1, 2025
+ECA Amendment Item 1.4 - November 1, 2025

 Introduction

 As per Item 1.4 of the ECA Amendment, INEOS Styrolution is submitting this written update on the site’s Suspension Plan and the various benzene reduction projects occurring on site.
 On October 24, 2024, INEOS Styrolution announced the decision to not restart the Sarnia site before the permanent site closure by June 2026.
 The site’s focus is now on implementing a safe and compliant closure process.
-Our goal is continued compliance with regulatory limits and orders and we ask for MECP’s continued cooperation and consideration as our plans and targets evolve.
+Our goal is continued compliance with regulatory limits and orders, and we ask for MECP’s continued cooperation and consideration as our plans and targets evolve.
 Additionally, ongoing open communications with Ministry of the Environment, Conservation and Parks (MECP), Aamjiwnaang First Nation (AFN), and Environment and Climate Change Canada (ECCC) is crucial.

 INEOS Styrolution’s Sarnia website (www.ineossarnia.com) is a publicly accessible, transparent resource for visitors to find emissions data, press materials, FAQs, and insights into the value that INEOS Styrolution and our employees bring to the Sarnia community.
 All written monthly updates regarding the site’s benzene reduction efforts will be maintained on this website.